Humber Transforming Care Partnership

 - NHS England (North); and

-- people across the local learning disability community
+- people across local learning disability communities

 Our local plan is called Transforming Care for People with Learning Disabilities.
 We have also produced an Easy Read version Transforming Care Partnership Easy read version.
+Further information was published about progress during our first year which you can read about here.

 The TCP publishes a newsletter called “TCP People”.
 It features news and developments across the Humber TCP area which make a difference to the lives of children, young people and adults with learning disabilities.